FrankLhota56/fortran66-flex/README.md

 ## Why Scanning Fortran 66 Tokens is Hard

-The [Fortran 66 standard](https://archive.org/details/ansi-x-3.9-1966-fortran-66) is quite different from any current language, including current versions of Fortran.
+The [Fortran 66 standard](https://archive.org/details/ansi-x-3.9-1966-fortran-66) is quite different from any current language, including recent versions of Fortran.
 This standard predates many innovations that have become standard.
 Other unusual Fortran 66 features are motivated by the coding sheet / Hollerith card process of that era.

 The novel nature of the Fortran 66 makes it a particularly difficult to tokenize, for the following reasons.